Azure/az-hop/README.md

 # Browse to the cycle UI
 https://localhost:9443

-# Connect with hpcadmin/<password generated>
+# Connect to Cycle with the **hpcadmin** user
 # Read the secret generated and stored into the key vault by running the helper command
 ./bin/get_secret hpcadmin

 #In the inventory file, locate the ondemand_fqdn variable, browse to this URI
-#Connect with your user account and the password located in the inventory file
+#Connect with your one of the user account defined in the config.yml file
 grep ondemand_fqdn playbooks/group_vars/all.yml
+./bin/get_secret <user>

 # To access the grafana dashboard, browse to https://<ondemand_fqdn>/rnode/jumpbox/3000/